A story about Poland throughout an art installation the “Polish Table”

 Interaction, multicultural meetings and a story about Poland

 The entire „Polish Table”, as well as its corresponding elements, are a perfect starting point for a number of tales of Poland.
-In Dubai, that narrative will be told by students from five Polish universities who will do their best to make every guest to the Polish Pavilion feel like in a “A home for creativity”.
+In Dubai, that narrative will be told by students from five Polish universities who will do their best to make every guest to the Poland Pavilion feel like in a “A home for creativity”.
 The installation’s creators wanted the visit to be a memorable experience.
 They built a unique interactive model that transforms sound waves from the words uttered at the “Polish Table” into a light impulse.
 The interlocutors will be connected by a luminous flux as they travel between the installation’s modules.
 It will be a symbolic reference to the Expo 2020 Dubai’s theme, “Connecting Minds, Creating the Future”.

 We felt it was important to provide an experience that intrigues and honours the visitors as they enter the pavilion.
 The “Polish Table” is a stage for greetings and conversation.
 Thanks to a resourceful interaction model, a visual reflection of this verbal exchange brings the table to life and highlights the materials and stories it represents. – says Jack Lenk, Production Director at Tellart.

-The artistic installation will be available to see from October 1, 2021 in the Polish Pavilion.
+The artistic installation will be available to see from October 1, 2021 in the Poland Pavilion.
 Until then, we invite you to watch a series of behind-the-scenes films that show the process of creating that unique installation that will soon be made available in our social medial channels.